Iteranya/AktivaAI/README.md

 ### Getting Started
 After starting the bot:
-- Use `/help` for a quick tutorial on features and usage.
 - Add interesting characters or experiments by placing JSON files in the `characters/` folder.
+- Or Use the /aktiva import_character command and input the json
+- Or Use the /aktiva pygmalion_import command and input the uuid

 ### Slash Commands Guide
 Leverage the available commands to manipulate or customize the bot: